My Prayer For 2018

 And you know what?
 In 1945 when Japan continued being a pain in the [insert body part here] to the United States during World War 2, Harry Truman, the then President of the United States who had succeeded Roosevelt, ordered two atom bombs to be dropped in Japan.
 The effect of the bombs were so devastating that Japan quickly surrendered.
 And that ended World War 2.

 It's interesting to note that Albert Einstein, who masterminded the construction of the atom bomb, had fled Germany, another enemy nation of the United States during World War 2, in the 1930s to avoid the injustices that were meted out to the Jews by the barbaric Nazi regime headed by Adolf Hitler.
 The escape of Einstein from Germany turned out to be a big blessing in disguise because had he stayed in Germany, he would have assisted the barbaric Nazi regime in creating the first atom bomb which would have made the world take an unfair dangerous turning point.
-God be thanked that it is the just and fair American government, with its tenets of liberty and justice for all, that first created the atom bomb.
+God be thanked that it is the just and fair Uncle Sam, with his tenets of liberty and justice for all, that first created the atom bomb.

 But today, things have changed because every major power has an arsenal of atom bombs.
 Like the Soviet Union constructed an even more lethal Hydrogen bomb a few years after the end of World War 2.
-So if Washington decides to drop an atom bomb in Moscow now, ten minutes later, Chicago and New York will be annihilated.
+So if Uncle Sam decides to drop an atom bomb in Moscow now, ten minutes later, Chicago and New York will be annihilated.
 It's now not an issue of dropping the atom on somebody; it's now an issue of dropping the atom bomb on everybody.

 I think that's why in 1949, Albert Einstein quipped, "I do not know with what weapons World War 3 will be fought but World War 4 will be fought with sticks and stones."
 Of course Einstein's point, I think, was that World War 3 would involve the use of advanced atom bombs that would wipe out all civilized men on Earth, sparing only bushmen in remote areas who would use sticks and stones in World War 4.